Abernachy/LearningFolder/Web Development/html css and vanilla JS notes/Designs - Jonas HTML/Whitespace.md

     Too much white space looks detached, too little looks too crammed.

 3. Match other design choices.
 If you have big text or big icons, you need more whitespace

+4. Try a hard rule, such as using multiples of 16px for all spacing